UniversalDependencies/docs/treebanks/sv_talbanken/index.md

 Department of Linguistics.

-# Statistics of UD Swedish
+# Statistics of UD Swedish-Talbanken

 ## POS Tags